 First, I don’t perceive a benefit in going for one question over the other.
 It depends on which one speaks to you and which will elicit a response that’s authentic, meaningful, and compelling.
 Booth is deploying this approach as a way to get to know you in a different way – to actually see you, get a sense of your communication style and ability, and to gauge personality.
 Therefore, how you say things (with style and personality) may be more important than what you say.

 That being said, the first question invites you to share a perspective on what is going on in the world right now and how it has affected you.
 This is a great opportunity to reveal your values, what you care about, and how recent and current circumstances motivate you to drive change or serve a greater purpose.
 What are the issues that are important to you?
-What has been learned about the issue?
+What have you learned about the issue?
 Why has it changed your perspective?
 How has it moved you to adapt or act?
-There are many issues in the world today that could influence this response – BLM, the election in the US, China-US relations, climate issues, Covid – the list goes on.
+There are many issues in the world today that could influence this response.
 This is a chance to highlight an issue important to you and show that you not only pay attention to what’s going on, but also have been motivated to take some action (or at least have ideas on doing so).

 The singular essay question for UCLA Anderson is very similar to video question 1, and Fortuna’s Jessica Chung offers some excellent, relevant guidance in her related article.
 “Rather than referencing several events on a superficial level, pick one that allows you to convey the kind of leader you are and hope to become,” writes Jessica.
 “As you sift through the possibilities, the single most important action you can take is to spend significant time on self-reflection… What you choose to cite is less important than why you’re citing it: how did it influence your thought process, mindset, next steps, aspirations?”

 The second question can be much more personal and could also be much more playful.
 Dare to have some fun here: It is more about your personality and interests rather than your view of world events.
-I would use this question if there is something REALLY intriguing about you – not something that could be considered “run of the mill.”
-I would also try to tie into this WHY this is important to you and how it has affected your life, career, relationships, etc. Again, I think the key here is focus even more on personality.
+I would use this question if there is something really intriguing about you.
+I would also try to tie into this why this is important to you and how it has affected your life, career, relationships, etc. Again, I think the key here is focus even more on personality.
 If you go with this question, you’ll want the issue to be captivating and there is even more opportunity to deploy humor, unusual location, props, etc., to get the message across.